Urolithin A

 Upside Rationale

-Urolithin A has real upside when the use case matches its best evidence, especially around mitochondrial, muscle growth, endurance cardio, anti inflammatory.
-Hodzic 2024 and Watts 2025 support the main positive signal, but the useful part is not the headline mechanism.
-It is the chance to connect Urolithin A to a measurable outcome and see whether the expected change appears.
-The upside is strongest for users with the relevant baseline problem, weaker for optimized users chasing a vague edge, and most honest when paired with tracking.
-For this report, Urolithin A earns credit for plausible mechanisms, human or clinical anchors where available, and practical fit.
-The right read is targeted use, not automatic daily inclusion.
+Urolithin A has real upside when the use case matches its best evidence, especially around mitochondrial quality control, muscle endurance, and inflammatory aging.
+The honest version of the urolithin A story is not the headline mechanism.
+It is the chance to connect urolithin A to a measurable outcome and watch whether the expected change actually appears.
+The upside is strongest for users with the relevant baseline problem, weaker for already optimized users chasing a vague edge, and most credible when paired with tracking.
+For this report, urolithin A earns credit for plausible mechanisms, genuine human anchors where they exist, and a real bioindividual advantage for non producers.
+The right read is targeted, time bound use, not automatic daily inclusion for everyone.

-Breadth of benefits (2.8/5.0).
-Urolithin A touches three human-relevant systems: mitochondrial quality control, muscle endurance or strength, and inflammation or immune aging.
-Denk 2025 adds a new immune-aging signal, with CD8+ cell and fatty-acid oxidation changes after 4 weeks.
-The 2024 human review also supports anti-inflammatory and mitochondrial-marker movement.
-But the breadth has a common root: mitophagy.
-This is not a multi-system intervention like exercise or red light therapy.
-No compelling completed human data support cardiovascular, sleep, hormonal, sexual-health, body-composition, or cognitive claims yet, despite active interest in those areas.
+Breadth of benefits.
+Urolithin A touches three human relevant systems: mitochondrial quality control, muscle endurance or strength, and inflammatory or immune aging.
+Denk 2025 adds a new immune aging signal with CD8 and fatty acid oxidation changes after four weeks.
+But the breadth of urolithin A has a single common root, which is mitophagy, so this is not a true multi system intervention like exercise or sleep.
+No compelling completed human data support cardiovascular, cognitive, sleep, hormonal, sexual health, or body composition claims for urolithin A yet, despite active commercial interest in extending it into those categories.

-Durability (1.5/5.0).
-No published human washout trial shows that urolithin A produces a durable reset after stopping.
-The pharmacokinetic profile suggests circulating exposure falls within days, while the mitochondrial cleanup signal likely fades over subsequent weeks as normal mitochondrial damage continues accumulating.
-Heilman 2017 supports safety margins, not durability.
-This is better framed as a maintenance input than a one-and-done repair protocol.
-Any lasting benefit would need to come from improved training capacity, recovery, or healthier downstream behavior while using it, not from a proven persistent molecular effect.
+Durability.
+Urolithin A benefits depend on continued daily dosing, so the durability is moderate rather than near zero or permanent.
+No published human washout trial shows that urolithin A produces a lasting reset after stopping, and the pharmacokinetics suggest circulating exposure falls within days while the mitophagy signal likely fades over subsequent weeks.
+Heilman 2017 supports safety margins, not persistence.
+The fairest framing is that urolithin A is a maintenance input: any lasting benefit would come from improved training capacity and recovery accumulated while using it, not from a proven durable molecular change that survives discontinuation.

 | Dimension | Weight | Score | Visual | Weighted |